web3/web3.js/docs/index.rst

 Timeline of Changes:
 ---------------------

-- 90-Day Countdown (1/1/24 - 3/31/24): During this period, we strongly encourage users to plan accordingly and initiate the upgrade to Web3.js version 4.x
+- 90-Day Countdown (1/1/24 - 3/31/24): During this period, we strongly encourage users to plan accordingly and initiate the `upgrade to Web3.js version 4.x <https://docs.web3js.org/guides/web3_upgrade_guide/x/>`_

 - No New Bug Fixes (4/1/24 onwards): Starting April 1, 2024, new bug fixes for Web3.js version 1.x will no longer be provided.
-To benefit from continued support and access to new features, we recommend upgrading to Web3.js version 4.x.
+To benefit from continued support and access to new features, we recommend `upgrading to Web3.js version 4.x <https://docs.web3js.org/guides/web3_upgrade_guide/x/>`_

-- End of Security Fixes (7/1/24): Security fixes for Web3.js version 1.x will be discontinued from July 1, 2024.
-Upgrading to Web3.js version 4.x is crucial to ensure the security of your applications.
+- End of Security Fixes (7/1/24): Security fixes for Web3.js version 1.x will be discontinued from July 1, 2024. `Upgrading to Web3.js version 4.x <https://docs.web3js.org/guides/web3_upgrade_guide/x/>`_ is crucial to ensure the security of your applications

 =================================